Python-SIP/sip/sphinx/c_api.rst

     .. cmember:: sipAccessFunc access_func

-        This is the address of an optional access function that is called, with a pointer to this structure as its only argument, to return the address of the C/C++ instance.
-If it is ``NULL`` then the :cmember:`sipSimpleWrapper.data` is used.
+        This is the address of an optional access function that is called, with a pointer to this structure as its first argument.
+If its ``int`` second argument is zero then it returns the address of the C/C++ instance.
+If the second argument is non-zero then the structure is being deallocated and any dynamic resources used by the access function should be released.
+If there is no access function then the :cmember:`sipSimpleWrapper.data` is used as the address of the C/C++ instance.
 Typically a custom meta-type is used to set an access method after the Python object has been created.

     .. cmember:: PyObject *user